If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 Tasks typically pay $3 to $20, depending on the complexity of the task and the time required.
 You will accumulate earnings on your account until you’re ready to cash out.
 There are no minimum redemption levels, and you can request a prepaid debit card or bank transfer.

 ySense is a mix of micro task website and survey platform.
 You can make money online participating in surveys, watching videos, or downloading offers.
-This allows for jobs for everyone according to your interests and preferences.
+This allows for jobs for everyone according to their interests and preferences.

 The tasks can earn you anything from a few cents to a couple of dollars, depending on the difficulty level.
 You’ll also receive a $5 bonus for every $50 of tasks you complete.
 There are also contests where you could win $50 in the weekly draw.